z-olpin/arttix-tc/README.md

 This application was created for ArtTix.
 It calculates a shift's duration and rounds it to the nearest quarter-hour per ArtTix reporting requirements.

 ## Usage
-Best in Chrome/chromium or firefox.
+Works best in Chrome/chromium or Firefox.
 Okay in Safari.
-Works in Edge, but it's a bit clunky.
-Not supporting IE.
+Works in Edge, but interface is lacking and you must use 24-hr time.
+Internet Explorer is not supported.

 ## <a href="https://vxxce.github.io/arttix-tc" alt="live demo link">Live demo</a>